redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 Role-based access control (RBAC) in RedwoodJS aims to be a simple, manageable approach to access management.
 It adds control over who can access routes, see features, or invoke services or functions to the existing `useAuth()` hook on the web side and `requireAuth()` helper on the api side.

 A **role** is a collection of permissions applied to a set of users.
-Using roles makes it easier to add, remove, and adjust these permissions as your user base increases in scale and functionality increases complexity.
+Using roles makes it easier to add, remove, and adjust these permissions as your user base increases in scale and functionality increases in complexity.

 This cookbook examines how RBAC is implemented in RedwoodJS and <a href="#how-to-code-examples" data-turbolinks="false">how to protect</a> areas of your app's sides -- web, api, or custom.